visforvali/eng201-oer/_pages/assignments.md

 Your citations can be APA or MLA as long as you're consistent.

-### Phase 3: Organizing, Analyzing, and Presenting Data
+### Unit 3: Organizing, Analyzing, and Presenting Data

 **Length**: ~1000-1200 words

-Phase 3 has two sections, titled *Discussion* and *Conclusion.* You'll add this section to your Phase 1 draft, right after *Literature Review.*
+Unit 3 has two sections, titled *Discussion* and *Conclusion.* You'll add this section to your cumulative draft, right after *Literature Review.*

 Using the themes you identified from coding your interviews and/or blog/vlog analysis, your themes clear, you will next complete your results, discussion, and conclusion sections.